About Our Partners

 Independent Artists: Resident Group

 This War Memorial sponsored group consists of independent artists who share a working space.
 Members paint or draw images of portrait and figure.
 This group has been a year-round tradition at The War Memorial for decades in partnership with the Petri Art Studio.
 There is no single instructor and all the artists work independently.
 The group meets Mondays from noon until 3pm.
-For more information, contact Lawrence Saenz, Jr., at email@example.com.
+For more information, or to inquire about modeling opportunities, contact Lawrence Saenz, Jr., at firstname.lastname@example.org.

 Junior League of Detroit: Resident Group